3.2+39.4

 Working with the Eclipse Graphical Editing Framework (GEF)

 The Graphical Editing Framework (GEF) is a set of Eclipse plugins for creating editors that support visual editing of arbitrary models.
-This framework is very popular and QF-Test has supported recording and playback of GEF items for a long time ago (since about version 2.2).
-It is also a good example for the power of the ItemResolver concept (see section 39.2), because the gef Jython module contains an implementation of just that interface.
-In older QF-Test versions you had to import the gef module explicitly with the help of a script node, but now this is done automatically.
+This framework is very popular and QF-Test has supported recording and playback of GEF items for a long time (since about version 2.2).
+It is also a good example for the power of the ItemResolver concept (see section 52.4), because the gef Jython module contains an implementation of just that interface.

-The gef module can deal with GEF editors at a generic level, even supporting several editors at once.
-However, there are limits to what can be determined automatically.
+The gef module can deal with GEF editors at a generic level and even support several editors at once.
+Though reasonable item names are provided out of the box also for GMF applications, there are limits to what can be determined automatically.
 Depending on the underlying model classes, there might still remain some work for you: Implementing custom resolvers to provide useful names and values for your items.

 Recording GEF items